Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly provides three use cases: 'when a simulation is taking too long, was started by mistake, or is producing bad output you want to abort.'
-No ambiguity about when to use this tool.
+Explicitly specifies when to use: 'when a simulation is taking too long, was started by mistake, or is producing bad output you want to abort.'
+Provides clear context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.